Guys…dogs just stink. We love them like crazy, so we put up with it until we’re to the point of not even wanting to be in the same room anymore.

 - Pour each ingredient through the funnel into the spray bottle

 - Spray the dog

-Not enough to soak her, just enough to dampen her outer coat
+Not enough to soak him or her, just enough to dampen the outer coat

 The one tablespoon of rubbing alcohol helps it to dry quickly, but it’s not enough to dry out their skin or damage their fur.
 And just one tablespoon of cornstarch is plenty for 1/4 cup of water.
 Just enough to be effective, and not enough to coat the dog and everything he touches with greasy powder.